HaoChen1016/HaoChen1016.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
-I am a Ph.D. candidate in mechanical and aerospace engineering with the school of mechanical and aerospace engineering, Oklahoma State University, advised by [associate professor Dr.He Bai](https://ceat.okstate.edu/mae/faculty-staff/faculty-bios/he-bai.html).
+I am currently working as the Postdoctoral Fellow in Hong Kong Center for Construction Robotics, the Hong Kong University of Science and Technology.
+I obtained my Ph.D. degree in mechanical and aerospace engineering with the school of mechanical and aerospace engineering, Oklahoma State University, advised by [associate professor Dr.He Bai](https://ceat.okstate.edu/mae/faculty-staff/faculty-bios/he-bai.html).
 I received the B.E. degree in Automation from Southwest University of Science and Technology, Mianyang, Sichuan, China in 2019.
 My research includes navigation, localization, perception, control and sensor/data fusion of unmanned aerial vehicles (UAV)/Robotics.
 I have 7+ years of C++/MATLAB/Python/ROS programming and hands-on experience in UAV/Robotics.
 Besides, I am able to use various machine learning methods to solve engineering problems.

 ### Skills
 - Algorithm: